raydenlim/tp/docs/UserGuide.md

 * Names, Tags and TelegramHandles are not able to accept special characters (e.g `Spencer O'Brian`, `Mohan S/O Rohan`, `façade`, `bob.the.best123`).<br>

 **Fix:**
-* As a workaround, you may omit the special characters and input just the alphanumerics.
+* As a workaround, you may omit the special characters and input just the alphanumeric characters.
 * For TelegramHandles, you may replace `.`(dot) with `_`(underscore).

 </md>